-In addition to this, pupils in Y2 and Y6 follow the Interim Frameworks for Teacher Assessment (ITAFs).
+In addition to this, pupils in Y2 and Y6 follow the Interim Teacher Assessment Frameworks (ITAFs).

 Foundation Stage pupils follow the Early Years Foundation Stage Development Matters.
 Within this curriculum, English is developed through the areas of:

 - Communication and Language - Literacy (Reading & Writing)